Skip to content

 Iconic Moments

-Pierre Karsmakers was the class of the field in the 500MX division, going 1-2 for the overall win.
+Pierre Karsmakers (1-2) was the class of the field in the 500cc class.
 John DeSoto put his Kawasaki up front early with an excellent start, but once Karsmakers caught up, it was game over.
-After being passed, the motor on DeSoto’s bike would eventually expire, leaving the Dutch racer alone out front.
-Karsmakers was content in second place in the last moto.
-Pushing to get near the front, he eventually settled behind Brad Lackey to win the overall, as the third moto would be cancelled.
+DeSoto’s motor blew after he lost the lead, leaving the Dutch racer alone out front.

 Bryan Kenney, Daytona MX 1971